Available 24/7/365

 • A child in the car at the time of the arrest

-• Causing an accident that results in serious injury or death
+• Causing an accident that results in serious injury or death, which can lead to felony charges such as vehicular assault or vehicular manslaughter

 The distinction between a DWI and aggravated DWI conviction is important in every state that recognizes the offense.
 It often results in steeper fines, mandatory jail time, and even the risk of a felony conviction.